Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: An Application to Online Marketplace Experiments

-One important baseline to consider is balanced partitioning~\cite{eckles2016design}, which is an independent cluster design where the clusters are obtained as the solution to a balanced partitioning objective \cite{aydin2019distributed} applied to the entire bipartite graph.
-In order to compare our \exposuredesign to the balanced partitioning baseline, we re-define the outcome units to be the customer clusters, rather than individual customers.
-As suggested in~\cite{pouget2019variance}, we implement a balanced partitioning algorithm \cite{aydin2019distributed} to cluster the customers and items into 1k groups.
-After this reduction, the underlying bipartite graph has 1k outcome units, 2.4M diversion units, and 7.1M edges.
-Finally, we simulate potential outcomes under the linear exposure-response model by specifying the slope $m_i$ and the intercept $b_i$ for each outcome unit.
-Our choices of these parameters are described in detail for each simulation.

-We consider three different simulations, where we vary the potential outcomes that are used.
-We remark that although the parameters of the linear response functions are randomly chosen in our simulations, this random parameter draw is made only once and the outcomes themselves are fixed across all sampled assignments of all designs.
-These simulations are listed below\footnote{The first simulation is similar to the conditions in Proposition~\ref{claim:doseht-variance-no-intercept} and the second simulation is similar to the conditions in Proposition~\ref{claim:doseht-variance-no-slope}.}:
+We generate the potential outcomes in three simulations, where we vary the response functions that are used.
+The first two simulations feature linear response functions and the third simulation features a non-linear response function.
+We remark that although the parameters of the response functions are randomly chosen in our simulations, this random parameter draw is made only once and the outcomes themselves are fixed across all sampled assignments of all designs.
+These simulations are listed below.